finanalyst/rakuast-rakudoc-render/Render.md

 The set of template keys needed to create a renderer is [tabulated here](default-text-templates.md).

 All aspects of the output can be defined using the templates.

+## Process
+The generic render method transforms the AST of the input file using a handle method for each type of Block and Markup code.
+A template exists for each block and markup code.

+After all the blocks have been processed, the Table of Contents, Index, and Footnotes are rendered, with templates for each item and for the list of items.

+Any forward references and numerations are then resolved.

+The intermediate structure of the processed file can then be accessed before it is finally rendered into a string.

+The final rendering is done by the 'final' template.

+Once a string has been obtained, it can be post-processed using the post-process method.
+For example, text output can be transformed by wrapping lines.

 ## Warnings
 In order to offer the maximum flexibility to a RakuDoc author, if there is an error condition after the RakuDoc source has been compiled, a set of warnings are generated.